Compartmental models (epidemiology): SIR model with diffusion

 where $D_S$, $D_I$ and $D_R$ are diffusion constants.
 Thereby, one obtains a reaction-diffusion equation.
 (Note that, for dimensional reasons, the parameter $\beta$ has to be changed compared to the simple SIR model.)
 Early models of this type have been used to model the spread of the black death in Europe.
 Extensions of this model have been used to incorporate, e.g., effects of nonpharmaceutical interventions such as social distancing.

+SIR-PID model

+A further extension of the SIR model combines compartmental epidemic modelling with feedback control theory.
+Ianni and Rossi proposed the SIR-PID model, which incorporates a proportional–integral–derivative (PID) controller into the SIR framework to regulate epidemic transmission in response to the number of infected individuals.
+In this formulation, social restrictions are represented as a control variable affecting the transmission rate and, consequently, the reproduction number.
+The controller compares the number of infectious individuals with a predefined target and adjusts the intensity of the intervention according to the proportional, integral and derivative components of the error.
+The approach is intended to account for the delayed response of an epidemic to changes in containment measures.
+Numerical simulations presented by the authors show that inappropriate control parameters can produce overshoots and oscillations in the number of infections, whereas suitable PID tuning can produce a smoother response.
+The model was developed in the context of COVID-19 and was presented as a framework for studying adaptive containment policies rather than as a complete epidemiological description of the disease.

 Interacting Subpopulation SEIR Model

 As social contacts, disease severity and lethality, as well as the efficacy of prophylactic measures may differ substantially between interacting subpopulations, e.g., the elderly versus the young, separate SEIR models for each subgroup may be used that are mutually connected through interaction links.
 Such Interacting Subpopulation SEIR models have been used for modeling the COVID-19 pandemic at continent scale to develop personalized, accelerated, subpopulation-targeted vaccination strategies that promise a shortening of the pandemic and a reduction of case and death counts in the setting of limited access to vaccines during a wave of virus Variants of Concern.